 William H. Wheeler (1854 – 1887), Charles Edwin Wheeler’s cousin, was an homeopathic physician who practiced in Reigate, Surrey.

-Francis James Wheeler MRCS, LRCP (1877 – 1960), not a relative of Charles Edwin Wheeler, was a British orthodox physician who converted to homeopathy and practiced in Southport.
+Francis James Wheeler MRCS, LRCP (1877 – 1960) [no evident relation], was a British orthodox physician who converted to homeopathy and practiced in Southport.

 Leave A Comment